profile curation and automated feeds by GRRL! updated: March 11, 2026

-Bio Excerpt: Maite Cáceres fought for twelve years to get her parents to let her race, and once they finally caved when she was seventeen, she made every second count.
-The Uruguayan driver became the first Latin American woman to compete on the F1 development ladder when she... (full bio below ↓↓)
+Bio Excerpt: Maite Cáceres fought twelve years to race before becoming the first Latin American woman on the F1 development ladder, earning third-place finishes in both 2024— (full bio below ↓↓)

 Maite Cáceres